wennnwen/QuezonChronicles/README.md

 - Don Mariano (boss): HP 220 | Attack 30 | Defense 14 | Exp 2000
 - Queen Amihan (final boss): HP 240 | Attack 28 | Defense 12 | Speed 20 | Exp 3000

-> I intentionally targeted minibosses and named bosses to make them more durable.
-If you prefer softer progression or more punishing boss fights, I can adjust these numbers (or implement scaling based on player level).

 ---